Photos by Bill Heimbrock

 is a brachiopod filled with warmly colored calcite crystals.

 That's all for this field trip.
-Please join us for our September field trip (Sept 23, 2017).
+Now lets see the photo from our September 2017 field trip.

 Back to the Field Trip Index Page